Barging Tour in Burgundy, Franceoffered by supplier M15167 (read about supplier)

 Each day in our accompanying bus we make excursions into a historic and culturally rich region - to chateaux, market towns and vineyards.
 And our expert on-board guide knows this region well.
 Described as 'the most beautiful and varied water route of them all', the Nivernais offers the attractions of an up-country waterway, a delight throughout its course.

-Day 1, Sunday: The rendezvous at Hotel Regina in Paris with the 'Luciole' representative is at 2.30 pm, followed by the journey to Auxerre in the barge's private bus.
-The ‘Luciole' herself is moored on the impressive river frontage in the city, overlooked by the Cathedral, Parish Church and the 13 - 15th Century Abbey.
+Day 1: The rendezvous at Hotel Regina in Paris with our representative is at 2.30 pm, followed by the journey to Auxerre in the barge's private bus.
+The barge moored on the impressive river frontage in the city, overlooked by the Cathedral, Parish Church and the 13 - 15th Century Abbey.
 A Champagne reception welcomes our guests on board.

-Day 2, Monday: A visit to the historic centre of Auxerre is followed by a cruise upriver into beautiful pastoral countryside where we serve lunch on board.
-The afternoon's voyage, through sweeping reaches of the River Yonne, concludes at the wine-making centre of Bailly.
+Day 2: A visit to the historic center of Auxerre is followed by a cruise upriver into the beautiful pastoral countryside where we serve lunch on board.
+The afternoon's voyage, through sweeping reaches of the River Yonne, concludes at the wine-making center of Bailly.

-Day 3, Tuesday: A visit is made to a wine cave in the vicinity of Chablis.
+Day 3: A visit is made to a wine cave in the vicinity of Chablis.
 The picturesque villages of St Bris and Irancy stand nearby, and a rendezvous is made with wine producers in the area - followed by a visit to Chablis itself.
-After lunch we cruise up an arm of the canal to the small town of Vermenton.
+After lunch, we cruise up an arm of the canal to the small town of Vermenton.

-Day 4, Wednesday: A morning drive in the bus takes the group up the valley of the tumbling River Cousin to the historic centre of Avallon, where a lively shopping area adjoins the ancient fortifications on the town's clifftop site.
-Following lunch ‘Luciole' continues southwards to a night-time mooring at the village of Mailly-la-Ville.
+Day 4: A morning drive in the bus takes the group up the valley of the tumbling River Cousin to the historic center of Avallon, where a lively shopping area adjoins the ancient fortifications on the town's clifftop site.
+Following lunch the barge continues southwards to a night-time mooring at the village of Mailly-la-Ville.

-Day 5, Thursday: From Mailly, we make the short journey in our bus to Vezelay, where the spectacular 12th Century Basilica dominates the town.
+Day 5: From Mailly, we make the short journey in our bus to Vezelay, where the spectacular 12th Century Basilica dominates the town.
 Here St Bernard preached the 2nd Crusade.
-After lunch ‘Luciole' cruises onwards through a region where dramatic cliffs stand by the waterside, to an evening mooring at the village of Lucy-sur-Yonne.
+After lunch the barge cruises onwards through a region where dramatic cliffs stand by the waterside, to an evening mooring at the village of Lucy-sur-Yonne.